Y-DNA HAPLOGROUP E1A1 - SNP M44/L632/L634

 "Haplogroup E is one of the two branches of the mega-haplogroup DE.
 It originated approximately 50,000 years ago.
 Scientists believe that it either arose in Africa or represents a back migration.
 It has been linked to the Neolithic expansion of peoples into Southern Europe.
 Over sixty subclades of E have been discovered."
 Source is here

-The following is under revision
+The following is being revised

 E L339, L504,